- Return to Play

-Current laminated USYSA player cards, incl US Club or WSYSA player cards will be required of all players as proof of age and must be available for inspection at all times including the start of each game.
-Signed Team Rosters and Players Cards must be uploaded to Team Dashboard at least one week prior to start of tournament.
+Current digital or laminated USYSA player cards, incl US Club or WSYSA player cards will be required of all players as proof of age and must be available for inspection at all times including the start of each game.
+Signed Team Rosters must be uploaded to Team Dashboard at least one week prior to start of tournament.
 Teams must be made up of players all from the same organization, all USYSA or US Club, can’t be mix and match.
-We will download and keep a roster signed by your registrar.
+We will download and keep a roster signed by your Association registrar.

 The home team will change jerseys in the case of a color conflict.
 The home team will supply the game ball, unless supplied by the Tournament.

-Teams will be allowed of 6 loan players.
+Teams will be allowed a maximum of 6 loan players.

 Each team will be guaranteed 3 games.